MileHacker Logo

 The park experiences distinct seasons, each offering different conditions and access levels.

 High Season (June-August) is the most popular time to visit.
 All park areas are generally accessible, weather permitting.
 The free shuttle bus operates, simplifying travel within the park.
-Warm weather supports most outdoor activities, and all visitor services are open.
+Warm weather supports most outdoor activities, and all visitor services are operating.
 However, the park becomes very crowded.
 Lodging and popular campgrounds need advance booking, often many months ahead.
 Prices for lodging are highest during this period.

 Climate Patterns